Most Dangerous Animals in Australia

 All told, the box jellyfish has killed 70 people in Australia since 1883.
 That may not seem like much, but to quote Destiny's Child, "I don't think you're ready for this jelly!"

-The largest reptile on earth, saltwater crocs (or "salties" for short) are incredibly strong and aggressive, causing 10 deaths in Australia over the last six years.
+The largest reptile on earth, saltwater crocs (or "salties" for short) are incredibly strong and aggressive, causing 10 deaths in Australia from 2012 to 2018.

 These apex predators happily lunch on humans (as well as cattle, turtles and even elephants).
 They are incredibly smart, measure up to 25 feet and weigh two tons, have a bite three-and-a-half times more powerful than a lion and can swim up to 18 miles per hour, so you'll want to avoid swimming in rivers, swamps and anywhere danger signs are posted.